Newsbeat: History

 BBC Radio 1's remit as a public service broadcaster meant it is required to broadcast news.
 Newsbeat was launched on 10 September 1973 in response to the impending launch of a network of commercial radio stations across the United Kingdom which supplied a news service very different from the style of traditional BBC News.
 The programme's first presenter was the Radio 1 DJ Ed Stewart, who was then succeeded by Laurie Mayer and Richard Skinner less than a year later.

 Although unconfirmed by the BBC, it is widely thought that the name "Newsbeat" was taken from the Radio Caroline news service of the same name, as was the concept of short bulletins on the half-hour.
 Caroline first used the name (and broadcast half-hourly headlines) in the 1960s.
 Roger Gale, who had previously worked on Radio Caroline North, was one of the show's first producers.
 The launch editor was Mike Chaney.

 Until 1995, the Newsbeat brand was only used for the 15-minute lunchtime and teatime bulletins as all other news bulletins, which were always broadcast at half-past the hour, were branded as Radio 1 News.
 Also, for the first four years of the 1990s, Newsbeat was only broadcast at lunchtime as the evening bulletin was a 30-minute programme called News 90/91/92/93 and for the first week of 1994 until the schedule changes, News 94, as the teatime edition of Newsbeat was then reinstated.

 Following changes in September 2012, the vast majority of Newsbeat bulletins are simulcast on both BBC Radio 1 and 1Xtra.
 Previously, bulletins on 1Xtra were bespoke and branded as 1Xtra News, with bulletins on the half-hour (as with Newsbeat), but with 15-minute programmes at 12:30 and 17:30, 15 minutes before the Radio 1 equivalents.
 Each station continues to have bespoke bulletins during the weekday breakfast show, before shared bulletins begin at 10:30.

 Newsbeat won Gold for Best News & Current Affairs Programme at the Radio Academy Awards on 13 May 2013.

-In February 2014 it waws reported that the BBC World Service would pilot a global edition of Newsbeat, a bulletin on the station aimed at younger listeners.
+In February 2014 it was reported that the BBC World Service would pilot a global edition of Newsbeat, a bulletin on the station aimed at younger listeners.

 Newsbeats The Story of Izzy Dix was named Podcast of the Year at the UK ARIAS 2016.
 Newsbeat also won Best News Coverage at the awards in 2021.

-In 2021, it was announced Newsbeat would relocate to Birmingham, signalling the departure of many on air staff and editor Debbie Ramsay.
+In 2021, it was announced Newsbeat would relocate to Birmingham, signalling the departure of many on-air staff and editor Debbie Ramsay.
 The move took place in the autumn of 2022.